 - Compartment Syndrome

 According to the Center for Disease Control approximately 207,830 emergency room visits for concussions and other traumatic brain injury-related injuries were reported annually between 2001 and 2005.
 Although helmets can aid in preventing a traumatic brain injury if an individual suffers a serious enough injury they could still suffer from it.

 Although safety equipment use and rule changes in sports have made some sports safer, injuries still occur and sometimes it may be due to another individual’s negligence.

 - Poorly trained coaches

 - Poorly maintained playing surface

 - Lack of safety equipment use

 In some cases, a chronic injury might occur due to a player who is put back on the field much too quickly after suffering a serious injury.
 It is important both adults and children seek medical treatment for a sports injury and allow enough healing time to pass before they play again.

 The Center for Disease Control notes that more than half of all sports injuries among children are preventable.
 If you or a loved one has been injured while playing sports the knowledgeable team of attorneys at Jonathan Perkins Injury Lawyers are ready to help you fight for justice.

-If you would prefer to contact us online, fill out the ‘FREE CASE REVIEW’ form located at the top right hand corner of this page – it’s free to submit and strictly confidential.
+If you would prefer to contact us online, fill out the ‘Free Case Evaluaiton’ form located on this page – it’s free to submit and strictly confidential.